libts/tslib/README.md

 ### configure tslib
 This is just an example `/etc/ts.conf` file.
 Touch samples flow from top to bottom.
-Each line specifies one module and it's parameters.
+Each line specifies one module and its parameters.
 Modules are processed in order.
 Use _one_ module_raw on top, that accesses your device, followed by any combination of filter modules.